rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.1.3/readme.md

 Each room must have a tooltip with the indication of the room ID and, when a surgery is happening, with the operation type and request basic information.
 This tooltip should link to a more complex view of that surgery.

+This simulation must also contain a clock which the user can set its time, not making it dependent on a machine's clock.
+The rooms occupation must be represented accordingly.

+If the operation schedule is updated, then the 3D representation must be in-sync.

 ## 4. Design

 ### 4.1.
 Realization